Ionel Ganea: Early career

 ICIM Brașov.
 Two years later, coach Ioan Nagy brought him to FC Brașov, giving him his Divizia A debut on 20 August 1994 in a 3–1 away loss to Ceahlăul Piatra Neamț.
 In the middle of the 1995–96 season he was transferred to Universitatea Craiova with whom he reached the 1998 Cupa României final, being used by coach José Ramón Alexanko the entire match in the 1–0 loss to Rapid București.
-He started the 1997–98 season by netting 17 goals in just 16 appearances for Gloria Bistrița, transferring in the middle of it to Rapid where he scored 11 more, helping them win the title and also being the top-scorer of the season.
+He started the 1998–99 season by netting 17 goals in just 16 appearances for Gloria Bistrița, transferring in the middle of it to Rapid where he scored 11 more, helping them win the title and also being the top-scorer of the season.

 VfB Stuttgart

 Ganea was transferred in the summer of 1999 to VfB Stuttgart who paid €1.75 million to Rapid.
 He made his Bundesliga debut on 14 August when coach Ralf Rangnick used him as a starter in a 0–0 draw against Werder Bremen.
 He scored his first two goals for the club on 18 September in a 4–2 home win over MSV Duisburg, managing another brace on 14 December in a 3–1 success against Hansa Rostock.
 The team started the following season by winning the 2000 Intertoto Cup, a campaign in which he made two appearances.
-Afterwards, the team played in the UEFA Cup, Ganea scoring a brace in a 3–1 victory against Tirol Innsbruck, then closing the score in a 2–2 draw against Feyenoord, helping his side reach the round of 16 of the competition where the campaign ended, being eliminated by Celta Vigo.
+Afterwards, they played in the UEFA Cup, with Ganea scoring a brace in a 3–1 victory against Tirol Innsbruck, and then closing the score in a 2–2 draw against Feyenoord, helping his side reach the round of 16 where they were defeated by Celta Vigo.
 In the same season, Ganea scored a hat-trick and provided three assists for Adhemar's hat-trick in a 6–1 win over Kaiserslautern in the league.
 Early in the 2001–02 season, Ganea netted both of his side's goals in a 2–2 draw against Nürnberg, ultimately finishing the season with 10 goals, a personal Bundesliga record for him.
 He started his last season at Stuttgart by helping the side win another Intertoto Cup, scoring a goal in each of the legs in the third round against Perugia, also playing in both legs of the 2–1 aggregate victory in the final against Lille.
 He scored a brace in a win over 1860 Munich and a hat-trick in another victory against VfL Bochum, contributing with nine goals as the team finished in second place in Bundesliga.

 With 136 games played in which he scored 47 goals and provided 15 assists in all competitions for Stuttgart, Ganea was known during this period for his scoring ability after coming in the game as a substitute.
 Ganea claimed that his toughest opponents during his years spent in Germany were Lothar Matthäus and Jürgen Kohler, and he also cherished a shirt he received from Oliver Kahn.